[This post assumes awareness and some thought about Part I]

 Why is it Hard to Examine Your Story?

 Many of us are unaware of our stories because self-examination and reflection are not prized values.
 We prefer productivity in the outer world and entertainment.
 A personal review does not seem practical-especially if your life feels ok.
 Instead of on our story, we focus on goals and plans, time management, productivity, and schedule.
-When we the tasks down and relax.
+When the tasks are done, it’s time to relax.

 If you are like me, you feel some aversion to our story because of pain and shame, as Martin Laird wrote: